-- preparation for and attendance at HUD closing and issuance of HUD opinion; and
+- Preparation for and attendance at HUD closing and issuance of HUD opinion

 Obtaining HUD-insured financing can be a complicated, expensive and lengthy process.
 Keely uses her depth in the HUD financing field to help her clients avoid costly delays, strategically time their steps, and move through the process as quickly as possible.